 - You need a variable speed pump

 Your pump system will be greatly improved with an accumulator pump.
 The accumulator sits beside the pump and is roughly the size of a large grapefruit.
 For further information on why you require an accumulator tank in 12v water pump systems please visit our pump FAQs.

-The amount of amps used to run a 12v water pump varies dependant on the pump, its maximum litres per minute and its pressure.
-Lets look at 3 different brands commonly used in caravans and their maximum amperage and you can see the amperage goes up with the pumps motor size required for the maximum water flow to be achieved.
+The amount of amperage used to run a 12v water pump varies dependent on the pump, its maximum litres per minute and its pressure.
+When we look at 3 different brands which are commonly used in caravans and their maximum amperage, you can see the amperage goes up with the pumps motor size required for the maximum water flow to be achieved.

 - Single tap 12v water pump - Our smallest 12v pump, the Escaping Outdoors FL2202 will deliver a maximum 5 L/min using 3.3 amp.

 - 2 - 3 tap 12v water pump – The Jabsco Par-Max 3 (delivering 11 L/min at 40 PSI will use 6 amp.